-Process Limit (only in analog programming mode) If desired, the maximum output (current or voltage) generated by the process control loop can be limited by an analog input (Iprog input).
-This is configured by a bit in the "Process_config" register.
-See Table 4-7 for more details.
-If the unit is in digital programming mode, the maximum voltage and current outputs are controlled by the Vsetpoint and Isetpoint registers.
+Process LimitIf desired, the maximum output (current or voltage) generated by(only in analogthe process control loop can be limited by an analog input (lprog programminginput).
+This is configured by a bit in the "Process_config" register.mode)See Table 4-7 for more details.